keikai/doc/dev-ref/Keikai_in_JSP.md

 ---
-title: 'Use Spreadsheet in JSP'
+title: 'Keikai in JSP'
+toc: false
 ---
 Keikai spreadsheet can also be embedded into a JSP page by a custom tag to empower JSP with AJAX.
 Spreadsheet JSP tag works pretty much the same way as